Erudika/scoold/README.md

 scoold.app_name = "Scoold"
 # the port for Scoold
 scoold.port = 8000
-# change this to "production" later
+# environment - "production" or "development"
-scoold.env = "development"
+scoold.env = "production"
 # the public-facing URL where Scoold is hosted
 scoold.host_url = "http://localhost:8000"
 # the URL of Para - can also be "https://paraio.com"